-- Threshold and K means clustering methods for segmentation
+- Thresholding and K mean clustering methods for segmentation

 - Loss of edge details

-- In wavelet denoising, failure to detect edge details at the curved region.
+- In wavelet denoising, failure to detect edge details at curved region.

-- K means – It is not suitable for all lighting condition of images
+- K means – It is not suitable for all lighting conditions of images

 - Difficult to measure the cluster quality